-Hazard Risk Assessment Hazards ard Risk Overall Potential Future Hazards - Ma essment Risk Locations and Impacts Extended ards Me Sca Magnitude/ Extent Measurement Scales Internet, Communications or Live Wire area first, the most populated area, before the remote locations in Allenstown (NH 28, Deerfield Road) have utilities restored.
-Danger NO Event(s) Within Last 5 Underground water, gas, or sewer lines could break from Earthquake or Severe Winter Weather .
-A strategic break could isolate all those connections at the far end of the line. • Many Allenstown residences outside Suncook Village own generators for their homes and are prepared for several days of no utilities to their homes during future storms. • The telecommunications tower may be disrupted during future storm events.
+Hazard Risk azard Risk Overall Potential Future Hazards - Assessment Risk Locations and Impacts Magnitude/ Extent Hazards Measurement Scales Internet, Communications area first, the most populated area, before the remote locations in Allenstown (NH 28, Deerfield Road) have utilities restored.
+Scales or Live Wire Danger NO Event(s) Within Last 5 Years Underground water, gas, or sewer lines could break from Earthquake or Severe Winter Weather.
+A strategic break could isolate all those connections at the far end of the line. rears Many Allenstown residences outside Suncook Village own generators for their homes and are prepared for several days of no utilities to their homes during future storms.
+The telecommunications tower may be disrupted during future storm events.
 Essential communications may be paused until redundant capabilities are reestablished in the region.
-N/A TRANSPORTATION CRASH Vehicle, Airplane, Helicopter, Rail, Interstate, Pedestrian or Bicycle Events(s) Within Last 5 Years not scored • With NH 28 and US 3 running through Allenstown and forming an intersection, the Town's Fire and Rescue and Police Departments are often the first to respond to the vehicle crashes experienced on the State roadways.
+TRANSPORTATION CRASH Vehicle, Airplane, Helicopter, Rail, Interstate, Pedestrian or Bicycle Events(s) Within Last 5 Years • With NH 28 and US 3 running through Allenstown and forming an intersection, the Town's Fire and Rescue and Police Departments are often the first to respond to the vehicle crashes experienced on the State roadways.
 These routes are used heavily by commuters as they travel through Allenstown to their destinations.
-Crashes are expected to increase over time, especially when conditions become icy from winter snow melt (climate change) for the fast highways and greater numbers of vehicles use the roads.
+Crashes may increase over time, especially when conditions become icy from winter snow melt for the fast highways and greater numbers of vehicles use the roads.
 N/A • The Town maintained roads, Class VI unmaintained roads and private roads can have elevation changes that will continue to make travel difficult in the future in snowy, icy, flooded, or debris blockage conditions.
 Any time of year, dangerous intersections become more difficult to navigate with heavy winds, rain, treefall or flooding hazards.
-Travel through State Park roads could become difficult or impossible. • Vehicle, pedestrian, and bicycle crashes are anticipated to continue to occur Downtown in the future as the economic center of the community and access to the Merrimack and Suncook Rivers are improved. • The Town may also have alternative future crash potential, such as airplanes, helicopters, and drones.
+Travel through State Park roads could become difficult or impossible.
+Vehicle, pedestrian, and bicycle crashes are anticipated to continue to occur Downtown in the future as the economic center of the community and access to the Merrimack and Suncook Rivers are improved. • The Town may also have alternative future crash potential, such as airplanes, helicopters, and drones.
 Nearby airports enable plane traffic.
 With the increased usage of private drones, the future potential for their crashing in populated areas or causing vehicular crashes is anticipated to rise.
-MASS CASUALTY INCIDENT As a result of any hazard event NO Events(s) not scored • Large groups of people are located at the Town Hall, Community Center, Allenstown Elementary School, Armand Dupont School, and Bear Brook State Park which could be where a future mass casualty event could occur as a result of any other type of hazard event.
-N/A Within Last 5 Years • Allenstown is a vibrant community with active groups and social calendars.
+MASS CASUALTY INCIDENT As a result of any hazard event NO Events(s) Large groups of people are located at the Town Hall, Community Center, Allenstown Elementary School, Armand Dupont School, and Bear Brook State Park which could be where a future mass casualty event could occur as a result of any other type of hazard event.
+N/A Within Last 5 Years Allenstown is a vibrant community with active groups and social calendars.
 Events such as political candidate visits, Allenstown School District sporting events, Bear Brook State Park museums and events, Town Meeting, Old Home Day, Veteran's Parades, Church events, Suncook Village events, Volunteer Park activities, and other community gatherings could set the location for future mass casualty incidents.